 This chart demonstrates that the stock market (S&P 500) rarely makes big declines (bear markets, which are 40%+ declines) outside of recessions.

 *Recessions are in grey, bear markets are in orange.
+This is a log scale chart.

 Some people say that “the stock market leads the economy”, while others say that “the economy leads the stock market”.
 Both of these camps are right, but each camp is only telling you half of the story.